 Read the RotaTeq (rotavirus vaccine, live, oral, pentavalent) Side Effects Center for a complete guide to possible side effects

-PRECAUTIONS: Before your child takes this vaccine, tell the doctor or pharmacist if your child is allergic to it; or if he/she has any other allergies.
+PRECAUTIONS: Before your child takes this vaccine, tell the health care professional if your child is allergic to it; or if he/she has any other allergies.
 This product may contain inactive ingredients (such as latex found in the packaging of some products), which can cause allergic reactions or other problems.
-Talk to your pharmacist for more details.
+Talk to your health care professional for more details.

 Before using this vaccine, tell your health care professional your child's medical history, especially of: current fever/illness, current vomiting/diarrhea, stomach/intestinal problems (such as blockage, intussusception), not gaining weight/growing as expected, blood cancer (such as leukemia, lymphoma), blood disorders (such as hemophilia), immune system problems (such as HIV/AIDS, SCID).

 Family or household members with cancer or weakened immune systems may rarely become infected with this virus if they have regular close contact with a child who takes this vaccine.
 People in close contact with your child should practice good hygiene such as washing hands thoroughly after diaper changes and feedings.
-Consult the doctor for more details.
+Ask the health care professional for more details.

 This vaccine is not used in adults.
 Therefore, it is unlikely to be used during pregnancy or by a mother while breast-feeding.
-Consult the doctor if you have any questions about this vaccine.
+Consult the health care professional if you have any questions about this vaccine.

 Additional RotaTeq Information